Aditya0257/fintransact/README.md

 Now, your webhook server, netbanking simulating appln. ( + for sending bank server's payment confirmation request to webhook server) and user-app have been started.
 You can send requests and try to simulate the appln -> bank server -> webhook -> DB update -> appln. architecture

+## To-Do List

+- P2P Integration, both FE & BE.
+- Dashboard using react libraries for graphs like chart.js
+- Websocket Server to send balance update and "Processing" to "Success" status update for an OnRamp Transaction as soon as webhook updates DB.
+- Setting Page design and logic to allow user to change username and also to set certain amount of balance to be locked for money management.
+- Transactions Page filter option - based on StartDate and EndDate.

+## Contributing

+We welcome contributions from everyone!
+If you are interested in contributing to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your branch to your forked repository.
+5. Open a pull request to the main branch of this repository with a detailed description of your changes.